akeneo/pim-docs/cookbook/custom_entity/index.rst

 Creating the entity
 -------------------

-As Akeneo relies heavily on standard tool like Doctine, creating the entity is quite straightforward for any developer with Doctrine habits.
+As Akeneo relies heavily on standard tool like Doctrine, creating the entity is quite straightforward for any developer with Doctrine experience.

 .. code-block:: php